LeonisX/space-trader/README.md

 * EncounterPretextMariePolice - unused string.
 Need to implement
 * Translate all

-* After captain's destruction no more captains :(
-* Very strange bug when hire 2 mercenaries at once
+* Very strange bug when hire 2 mercenaries at once; Always "Mercenary for Hire" button
 * Ship in shipyard is free